tofuengine/tofu/README.md

 Welcome to `Tofu Engine`!

-Guess what?
-Yup, that's yet another game engine/framework.
+Make yourself comfortable, and join for a ride through a mixture of old-fashioned and modern game development! :)

 ## Highlights

 * Carefully crafted C99 code.
-* Self-contained, no additional runtime modules/libraries required (system-wide libraries excluded).
+* Self-contained, no additional runtime modules/libraries required ("standard" system-wide libraries excluded).
 * Multi-platform support through cross-compilation (Windows, Linux, [Raspberry-Pi](https://www.raspberrypi.org/), and other ARM platforms as long they are running on Linux -- macOS currently not supported, possibly WebAssembly in the not-so-distant future).

 For the courious ones, these are the current statistics of the game-engine codebase: